nanoparticle/FRC-2016-Kinect-CV/README.md

-# Kinect Computer Vision for FRC 2016
+# FRC 2016 Kinect Computer Vision

 This program is designed to find a vision target, move and orient the robot to set up a trajectory, and then launch the projectile at the vision target.